Inflectra/rapise-documentation/docs/Guide/scenarios.md

 }
 ```
 <!-- /* cSpell:enable */ -->
-If you go to the [Object Tree](object_tree.md) you will see these user functions/scenarios displayed:
+In the [Object Tree](object_tree.md), you will see these user functions/scenarios displayed:

 ![object\_tree\_user\_functions](./img/scenarios4.png)

-You can then drag and drop those into the test script editor to include in the main test script.
+You can then drag and drop them into the test script editor to include in the main test script.

 ## Usage in Manual Tests

-When you create a new test in Rapise it will contain a `Main.js` file that contains the main test code and a `User.js` file that contains any user-defined functions (called Scenarios).
-For example you may have the following scenario defined in the `User.js` file:
+When you create a new test in Rapise, it includes a `Main.js` file for the main test code and a `User.js` file for user-defined functions (scenarios).
+For example, you may have the following scenario defined in the `User.js` file:
 <!-- /* cSpell:disable */ -->
 ```javascript
 /** @scenario Login */